-The key is the development of a platform that lets financial institutions customize communication to consumers based on contextual cues.
-For instance, a bank or credit union could offer personalized messages on a mobile app based on recent transaction history, the current financial portfolio held, the consumer’s calendar, and the location and current activity of the person being targeted.
+Financial institutions must customize communications to consumers based on contextual cues — e.g., offering personalized messages on a mobile app based on recent transaction history, the mix of products held, the user’s calendar, and the location+current activity of the user.
 Integration of data and AI could also trigger digital concierge services, allowing access to expertise never before available – in real time and through the consumer’s preferred channel.

 I interviewed Rahnama for insights into how banks and credit unions can better collect and utilize data, and how traditional financial institutions could be positioned as the trusted data repository of choice in the future.
 Here’s some of what he had to say.

 - Financial Services Entering New Era of Customer Engagement

 - Digital Redefines Customer Engagement Playbook for Financial Institutions

 - 9 Secrets to Building Customer Engagement in Banking

 Tell me about the Flybits solution for the financial sector.